 and our relationship to it, laced with a few 'factoids'!

-A 'factoid' is something which is stated as fact, and by virtue of collective acquiescence and repetition is considered to be true, regardless of merit.1 However, remember that the Earth was once widely believed to be flat, and that Galileo's discovery of craters on the Moon resulted in accusations of heresy.
+A 'factoid' is something which is stated as fact, and by virtue of collective acquiescence and repetition over time is considered to be true, regardless of merit.1 However, remember that the Earth was once widely believed to be flat, and that Galileo's discovery of craters on the Moon resulted in accusations of heresy.
 Today's prevailing view of 'how things are' will in the future also be superseded – being mindful of this can encourage us to hold lightly what we read or hear about.
 This allows the world of imagination to come forward, connected as it is to personal experience, to soul, and to our 'locus' on Earth at this time.
 The imagination can be highly specific without being tied to 'factoids', as long as we don't mistake the one for the other!

 The heliocentric world view and its demise